arkency/posts/posts/2017-11-15-soa-microservices-ruby-eventide-scott-bellware-interview.md

 That whole aspect of developing, operating, and maintaining the transactional side of systems is simply eliminated.
 That a tremendous simplification of the part of the system that makes decisions and does things.

 But that simplification comes with some tradeoffs.
-Simplicity is harder to accomplish that complexity.
+Simplicity is harder to accomplish than complexity.
 You know this because of how complexity can be achieved entirely by accident.

 There are requirements for building read-only data views that are used for displaying data when you’re doing event sourcing.
 And that can seem daunting at the outset.
 But once you learn it, it’s no longer as intimidating as something that is utterly unfamiliar.